joejean/JoeJean-blog/content/pages/about.md

 <img src ="{filename}/images/joejean.jpg" class="img-responsive img-rounded" />

 My name is Joe Jean.
-In May 2016, I graduated with a Bachelor of Science degree in Computer Science from [New York University in Abu Dhabi](http://www.nyuad.nyu.edu).
+I have a Bachelor of Science degree in Computer Science from [New York University in Abu Dhabi](http://www.nyuad.nyu.edu).
+And I currently work at [Namshi](https://namshi.com) as a Junior Software Engineer in Dubai.
 I love building software that make people's lives easier.

 ###Technology and I